mrnrone/FFmpeg-Debug-VSCode-Windows/README.md

 # FFmpeg-Debug-VSCode-Windows

 This guide is a modern version of [neptune46/ffmpeg-vscode](https://github.com/neptune46/ffmpeg-vscode) written four years ago.
+You can read itI recommend use these steps:

 ## Preparation